VCCBeginnerCoding/katacoda-scenarios/1_PythonWeek7/step1.md

 Note!
 It is important to close the file after using it, otherwise it may leave the file open as a background process which will prevent you from accessing the file again.

 ## With Statement
-The `with` statement used with special objects known as context managers; these objects perform setup and teardown functions automatically.
-With the use of the `with` statement, we do not need to close the file as that is handeled automatically in the teardown of the context manager object that is returned by the `open()` function.
+The `with` statement is used with special objects known as context managers; these objects perform setup and teardown functions automatically.
+With the use of the `with` statement, we do not need to close the file as that is handeled automatically in the teardown of the context manager object that is returned given to us by the `open()` function.
 Note!
 The `with` statement is the recommended approach for file handling in python.
 ```python
 with open("./file1.txt", "r") as file: